Using our balance sheet to support monetary and financial stability

 The core functions of the Reserve Bank include the provision of physical currency, using monetary policy to achieve price stability and support maximum sustainable employment, and promoting a sound and efficient financial system.
 To fulfil these functions, we carry out a wide range of tasks that require us to hold substantial amounts of financial assets and liabilities.
 These assets and liabilities form our balance sheet, which provides a snapshot of the financial position of the Reserve Bank at a given point in time.

 In response to COVID-19 we’ve introduced a range of initiatives to provide additional monetary stimulus and to support the smooth functioning of New Zealand’s financial markets.
-These initiatives have enlarged our balance sheet from its December 2019 (pre-COVID-19) level of $24.60bn to $93.72bn at the end of May 2022.
-During the month of May the size of our balance sheet increased by $4.24bn.
+These initiatives have enlarged our balance sheet from its December 2019 (pre-COVID-19) level of $24.60bn to $97.89bn at the end of October 2022.
+During the month of October the size of our balance sheet decreased by $1.25bn.

 |NZ Government Bonds